frederic-bouquet/phyphox-dataviz-tools/README.md

 -  **SN_mean_double_with_test.py**: must be used in a Single Number visualization, and needs the extravariable `user_parameter` defined in the configuration.
 The phyphox experiment should send data and a buffer with the Id `user_parameter` on each send.
 If the value of `user_parameter` is zero, the data are ignored, if not the data are doubled and averaged.

 -  **Hist_no_change.py**: must be used in a Histogram visualization.
-It plots all data that are received without altering them.
+It plots all data that are received without altering them, which is also the default behavior when no script is used.

 -  **Hist_double.py**: must be used in a Histogram visualization.
 It plots the double of all data that are received.

 -  **Hist_double_with_test.py**: must be used in a Histogram visualization, and needs the extravariable `user_parameter` defined in the configuration.
 The phyphox experiment should send data and a buffer with the Id `user_parameter` on each send.
 If the value of `user_parameter` is zero, the data are ignored, if not the data are doubled and plotted.

 -  **XY_no_change.py**: must be used in a Graph visualization.
-It plots all the (X, Y) data that are received without altering them.
+It plots all the (X, Y) data that are received without altering them, which is also the default behavior when no script is used.

 -  **XY_x2.py**: must be used in a Graph visualization.
 For all the (X, Y) data that are received, it plots the data point (X², Y).